Who should pick Clover, and who should pick Toast?

 - Clover contracts routed through most ISO channels are 36 months.
 ETF amount varies by ISO; ask for the exact schedule in the MSA.

-- Toast contracts run 1–3 years depending on plan.
+- Toast contractsrun 1–3 years depending on plan.
 ETF exists but isn't publicly disclosed as a fixed number; request it in writing during the quote stage.

 - Toast Starter "free" plancommits you through the elevated processing rate, not a monthly fee.
 The hardware is paid back over the term of the transaction-fee differential.

-- Claro accounts are month-to-month with no termination fee.
+- PayClaro accountsare month-to-month with no termination fee.
 That's unusual for this segment, and it's the single biggest structural difference between an ISO-direct account and a vendor-bundled one.

+At $30K/mo the two land nearly identical (~$1,068 Clover vs ~$1,060 Toast, all-in); at $80K/mo Clover's lower card-present rate pulls ahead by roughly $225/month.
 Same assumptions across both sides.
 Monthly volume as stated, average ticket $22, card mix 70% card-present + 25% mobile wallet (runs at CP rate) + 5% keyed or online, single location.
 Clover on QSR Standard ($185/mo, 2.3% + 10¢).
 Toast on Point of Sale ($69/mo, 2.49% + 15¢ CP, 3.5% + 15¢ keyed).
 Hardware amortized over 36 months where relevant.

 | Line item | Clover @ $30K | Toast @ $30K | Clover @ $80K | Toast @ $80K |